wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're finally enabled to implement any creative design you have in mind!

 * **Time and Money Saving**: cut the time spent to create your posts and pages.
-What took hours take minutes with Zedity and, since you can do it without hiring developers, you can save money too!
+What took hours will take you minutes with Zedity and, since you can do it without hiring developers, you can save money too!

 >Zedity is already available in multiple languages, in addition to **English**:
 **Czech**, **French**, **German**, **Greek**, **Italian**, **Polish**, **Russian**, **Spanish**, **Ukrainian**.